Randomization

 - Recall that the primary goal of random allocation is to reduce systematic biases.

-A need for balance
+2.1 A need for balance

 Therefore, when designing experiments, researchers face two fundamental balancing challenges:

 - Balance in group characteristics: Creating treatment groups that are comparable in all aspects except the intervention being tested.
-This balance is needed for drawing valid conclusions about whether your treatment actually caused the outcome.
+This balance is needed for drawing valid conclusions about whether a treatment actually caused the outcome.
 Many statistical tests we rely on assume that observations are independent and groups are equivalent at baseline.
-When these assumptions are violated, the interpretation of our results must take these violations into account.
+When these assumptions are violated, the interpretation of results must take these violations into account.

-Balancing treatment groups in the wild
+2.2 Balancing treatment groups in the wild

-- A clinician assigns the patients in the first week of an epidemic wave to receive treatment, and the next week to control
+- A clinician assigns the patients in the first week of an epidemic wave to receive treatment and the next week to control.

-Activity #2: The challenge of true randomization
+Activity: The challenge of true randomization

 When researchers claim to use randomization in their studies, what does that actually mean in practice?
 In this activity, consider three sequences from published studies that all claimed to use "randomized allocation".